toneloc/stable-channels/README.md

 <b>Stable Channels</b> lets Lightning Network node runners keep one of their channel balances stable in dollar terms, for example $100.
 These special channels are called <b>Stable Channels</b>.
 These node runners are called <b>Stable Receivers</b>.

 On the other side of the channel are <b>Stable Providers</b>.
-Stable Providers want to go levered long bitcoin.
-This means that Stable Providers want to use their Bitcoin to get more Bitcoin.
+Stable Providers want to lever their bitcoin.
+In simple terms, this means that Stable Providers want to use their Bitcoin to get more Bitcoin.
 However, Stable Receivers put their Bitcoin at risk by doing so.

 These two nodes query price feeds at regular intervals.
-Then, based on the new price, they update their channel balance to keep the Stable Receiver stable at $100 of bitcoin.
-Either party may opt out at anytime, either by a cooperative or forced channel close.
+Then, based on the new price, they update their channel balance with their counterparty to keep the Stable Receiver stable at $100 of bitcoin.
+Each party remains self-custodial.
+Either party may opt out at anytime, either by a cooperative on-chain channel close or forced channel close.

+This basic process works as follows:
 <ul>
 <li>If the price of bitcoin goes up, the Stable Provider gets more bitcoin.
 This is because it takes less Bitcoin to keep the Stable Receiver stable in dollar terms, so the Stable Receiver pays the Stable Provider.
+In the base case, the Stable Provider has a 2x long bitcoin position.
 <li>If the price of bitcoin goes down, the Stable Provider loses bitcoin.
 This is because it takes more Bitcoin to keep the Stable Receiver stable in dollar terms, so the Stable Provider pays the Stable Receiver.
 </ul>

 Stable Channels are unannounced to the public network and are non-routing channels.
-These are vanilla Lightning channels with no DLCs.
+Technologially, these are vanilla Lightning channels with no DLCs, and there are no tokens or fiat on-ramps involved.

-Stable Channels work on "Core Lightning" -- which is Blockstream's implementation of the Lightning Network <link>https://www.github.com/BOLTs <link>.
+Stable Channels work on "Core Lightning," which is Blockstream's implementation of the Lightning Network specification.

 A Stable Channels work like this:

 <ol>
 <li>Match with a counterparty and come to an agreement on the parameters of the Stable Channel.
 <li>Select the price feeds.
-By default, Stable Channels uses the median of five price feeds: BitStamp, Coinbase, CoinGecko, Coinbase, and BitBlock.
+By default, Stable Channels takes the median of five price feeds: BitStamp, Coinbase, CoinGecko, Coinbase, and BitBlock.
-<li>Create a dual-funded channel with the counterparty, each putting in the full amount of the Stable Channel.
+<li>Create a dual-funded channel with the counterparty, each putting in the amount of the Stable Channel.
 <ul>
-<li> <i>Example: If the Stable Channel is for $100, each side of the channel puts in $100, for a total channel capacity of $200</i>
+<li> <i>Example: If the Stable Channel is for $100, each side of the channel puts in $100, for a total channel capacity of $200 at the time of channel creation</i>
 </ul>
-<li>Query the price feeds' APIs and update the Stable Channel balance accordingly:
+<li>Query the five price feeds' APIs and update the Stable Channel balance accordingly:
 <ul>
 <li>If the price went down, the Stable Provider needs to pay the Stable Receiver.
 <li>If the price went up, the Stable Receiver needs to pay the Stable Provider.
-<li>If the price stayed the same or moved only a tiny amount, no payment is needed.
+<li>If the price stayed the same or moved only a tiny amount, no payment is required
 </ul>
 </ol>

 ##  Payout matrix

 Assume that we enter into a stable agreement at a price of $27,500 per Bitcoin.
 Each side puts in 1 Bitcoin, for a total channel capacity of 2 Bitcoin, and a starting USD nominal value of $55,000 total.
 The below table represents the payouts and percentage change if the bitcoin price increases or decreases by 10%, 20%, or 30%.
+Check out this payout matrix to better understand the mechanics of the trade agreement.

 Abbreviations:
 - SR = Stable Receiver